 To get your Papercut Google Cloud Print working again:

 - Download the certificate that is attached to this KB article.

-- Navigate the Open Keystore window to your installation, in my case it was C:\Program Files\PaperCut NG\runtime\win64\jre\lib\security and select "cacerts" for the keystore to open and click "OK".
+- Navigate to the Open KeyStore window for your installation.
+In my case, it was C:\Program Files\PaperCut NG\runtime\win64\jre\lib\security and select "cacerts" for the KeyStore to open and click "OK".

-- Please click on the red ribbon that is titled "Import Trusted Certificate".
+- Please click on the red ribbon titled "Import Trusted Certificate".

 - Select the certificate that was downloaded from this KB article and click "OK".

-- For the Alias name, please leave this to the default *.securly.com and click on "OK".
+- In the Alias name, please leave this to the default *.securly.com and click on "OK".

-- In order for PaperCut we must restart the services so that it sees the new certificate.
-Please click your start button and type in "services" and click the services button (alternatively a reboot the server will also work if possible).
+- In order for PaperCut, we must restart the services so that it sees the new certificate.
+Please click on your start button and type in "services" and click the services button (alternatively a reboot of the server will also work if possible).